zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### negativeColor
-The color to use for bar or column series with negative values.
+The color to use for bar, column or waterfall series with negative values.
 Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`